 The key issue is that, given pre-existing functionality, organisations need to make significant strategic and tactical decisions about whether to change the business to fit the system or whether to change the system to fit the business.
 This blog outlines ERP implementation risk factors and the current level of software process support for ERPs.
 It analyses these issues from a theoretical and practical perspective, by relating the experience of current ERP implementation to what is found in research.

 Based on own experience and a number of academic sources such as Barki et al. (1993), Keil et al. (1998), Block (1993), Ewusi-Mensah (1997) and others the authors identified these 9 ERP implementation risks:

 1. Failure to Redesign Business Processes to Fit the Software:

-There is strong desire to fit the new ERP system to fit to current process.
+There is a strong desire to fit the new ERP system to fit to the current process.
 But this is hardly the case.
-In fact the right thing is to redesign your current processes to fit to purchase ERP system.
+In fact, the right thing is to redesign your current processes to fit to purchase an ERP system.

 2. Lack of Senior Management Support

 Support of top management is crucial for accomplishing projects objectives.
 It is easy for senior managers to become a sponsor but very difficult to let go the crucial team member for pilot testing or superuser training.